zerotouch-naveed/ewarranty/NEW_SCHEMA_DOCUMENTATION.md

 - Proper attribution in audit logs
 - Scope-limited access prevents data breaches

-This new system provides a robust, secure, and scalable foundation for your multi-tenant white-label application with proper separation of concerns and strict security controls around key management.
+This new system provides a robust, secure, and scalable foundation for your multi-tenant white-label application with proper separation of concerns and strict security controls around Wallet management.